GetCraft/Security-Policy/general/acceptable-use-policy.md

 ### 5.1 Compliance Measurement

-The DevSecOps team will verify compliance to this policy through various methods, including but not limited to, business tool reports, internal and external audits, and feedback to the policy owner.
+The DevSecOps team will verify compliance to this policy through various methods and feedback to the policy owner.

 ### 5.2 Exceptions